Helen Mair

-Dr Helen Elizabeth Mair OBE FFCM FRCPsych FRCP (18 April 1924 - 14 March 2016) was an English physician and medical author.
+Helen Elizabeth Mair (18 April 1924 – 14 March 2016) was an English physician and medical author.
 She was Director of Public Health at Medway Health Authority.

 Biography

 Mair was born in Rotherham, England on 18 April 1924 to James Alexander Mair, a director of education, and his wife Helen Sumner Mair, a headmistress and educational adviser to the Girl Guides.
 She attended Dr Williams' School in Dolgellau, Wales and studied medicine at the University of Manchester qualifying in 1948.

 After graduation she worked in positions at Ancoats Hospital, Manchester and the Royal Manchester Children's Hospital.
 She was an assistant health officer for Manchester City Council from 1950-1956, and later Deputy Medical Officer of Health for Dagenham.
 From 1961 to 1963 she was Deputy Medical Officer of Health for Gillingham, going on to become Medical Officer.

 From 1974 to 1982 she was a district community physician for the Medway Health District in Kent, going on to become District Medical Officer.